GrantPedersen2/GrantPedersen2.github.io/ProjectImplementation/index.md

 >
 > Please note this "tick" will be used for us to hook the debugger into our gem5 process.
 >
-> WARNING: This will run slow and will write a file to the current path you execute this on.
+> WARNING: This will run slow and will write a debug file to the current path you execute this on.

 2.)